P&I insurance may be the most important marine insurance a ship owner purchases.

 - Heavy weather

-falling into the primary layer for the first 14 days delay following an incident.
+suffered during delays falling into the primary layer for the first 14 days delay following

 The design, capabilities, furnishings and works of art on board all reflect the individual tastes of their owners, as do the leisure activities for which the yacht is equipped.